rinxun/custom-questions/README.md

 }
 ```

-We prepared a [live and interactive demo](https://codesandbox.io/s/custom-questions-sih9f?file=/src/App.tsx) for you to get started.
+Take a look at the `demo` directory or you can visit the [live and interactive demo](https://codesandbox.io/s/custom-questions-sih9f?file=/src/App.tsx) to get started.